-Our pigeon shooting days are generally based on decoying birds, sometimes roost shooting at certain times of the year and flighting.
+Our pigeon shooting days are generally based on decoying birds, sometimes roost shooting at certain times of the year and flight lining.
 Although we can shoot pigeons every month of the year our busiest months are February, March & April then again July, August & September.
 Depending upon the time of year we may start early in the morning and finish early or start late and finish late due to the length of daylight.
-We may have up to 8 Guns on any given day (4 to 6 being more usual) so it can take a while to set you out in a hide with a suitable decoy pattern.
+We may have up to 8 Guns on any given day especially in summer at harvest-time (4 to 6 being more usual) so it can take a while to set you out in a hide with a suitable decoy pattern.
 Once set up we will leave you to shoot whilst we scout the area and move pigeons about.
 We will be in regular contact with you and if necessary we will move you during the course of the day to give you the best opportunities.
 Please note; pigeon shooting is all about opportunities, these are wild birds and as such they do not perform to order.
 Patience is required and remember that generally the weather plays a major part in what the birds might be about on any given day.
 Don’t ask how many birds or cartridges you’ll shoot as it’s totally unknowable and depends on many things not least the bird’s habits and your own abilities.

-Although we shoot almost all year round for pigeons we do not advise overseas or long distance clients to visit during the quieter months i.e. immediate pre and post-harvest in late May through to June or in October/November/December when we’re busy game shooting in any case.
+Although we can shoot almost all year round for pigeons we do not advise overseas or long distance clients to visit during the quieter months i.e. immediate pre and post-harvest in late May through to June or in October/November/December when we’re busy game shooting in any case.
 Shooting pigeons during the early months of the year, January, February, March and April is, in our opinion, the best time then again at harvest time usually July, August and September.
-However pigeon shooting as with all ‘wild’ hunting is, among other factors, very weather dependant and can be a hit and miss affair (excuse the pun).
+However pigeon shooting as with all ‘wild’ hunting is, among other factors, very weather dependent and can be a hit and miss affair (excuse the pun).
 Pigeon shooting can be exciting, at times frustrating and often likened to days spent fishing but we are more likely to shoot good numbers of birds at the times mentioned above.

 For all that, if you’re a ‘hunter’ rather than a ‘shooter’ there’s no bird shooting quite like it.
 When it works!